 UNIQUE, PRIMARY KEY, and FOREIGN KEY constraints generate indexes that enforce or "back" the constraint (and are sometimes called backing indexes).
-UNIQUE and PRIMARY KEY constraints generate unique indexes.
+PRIMARY KEY constraints generate unique indexes.
 FOREIGN KEY constraints generate non-unique indexes.
+UNIQUE constraints generate unique indexes if all the columns are non-nullable, and they generate non-unique indexes if one or more columns are nullable.
 Therefore, if a column or set of columns has a UNIQUE, PRIMARY KEY, or FOREIGN KEY constraint on it, you do not need to create an index on those columns for performance.
 Derby has already created it for you.
 See Indexes and constraints.